gajim/gajim/README.md

 ```

-Afterwards metadata files can be found in the `dist` folder.
+Afterwards metadata files can be found in `dist/metadata` folder.

 ### Building the wheel